-- Single Life Annuity
+- · Single Life Annuity

-- 50%, 75%, or 100% Joint & Survivor Annuity
+- · 50%, 75%, or 100% Joint & Survivor Annuity

-- 10 Year Certain and Life
+- · 10 Year Certain and Life

-- Single Lump Sum
+- · Single Lump Sum

-The SERP also pays a death benefit to the designated beneficiary if the Participant has retired or terminated employment, but has not commenced payment.
-In addition, the SERP pays a Disability Benefit.
-Should a Participant with six months of service terminate due to disability prior to early retirement, the SERP will pay a Disability Benefit until age 65 equal to 50 percent of the sum of his monthly Earnings in effect at the date of his Disability and the monthly equivalent of the average of his Incentive Awards for the prior three Plan Years, less the sum of (1) the Participant's Qualified Plan Benefit; (2) the Participant's Social Security Benefit under the Company's group long-term disability insurance plan; (4) the Participant's benefit under the Company's wage continuation policy plan.
-Benefits payable from the Plan are equal to the acturaial equivalent of the accrued benefit at date of distribution employing the Actuarial Equivalent definition from the Pension Plan.
-The Company has no policy for granting additional service under this plan.
+The SERP also pays a death benefit to the designated beneficiary if the participant has retired or terminated employment, but has not commenced payment.
+In addition, the SERP pays a disability benefit.
+Should a participant with six months of service terminate due to disability prior to early retirement, the SERP will pay a disability benefit until age 65 equal to 50% of the sum of his monthly earnings in effect at the date of his disability and the monthly equivalent of the average of his incentive awards for the prior three plan years, less the sum of (1) the participant's Pension Plan benefit; (2) the participant's Social Security benefit; (3) the participant's benefit under the Company's group long-term disability insurance plan; (4) the participant's benefit under an individual disability policy provided by the Company; and (5) the participant's benefit under the Company's wage continuation policy plan.
+Benefits payable from the SERP are equal to the actuarial equivalent of the accrued benefit at date of distribution employing the actuarial equivalent definition from the Pension Plan.
+The Company has no policy for granting additional service under the SERP.